 Vegetarian Sweet Potato Hash is a healthy spin on traditional hash and an easy recipe for your next brunch or even for breakfast for dinner.
 Traditionally breakfast hash comes from the word “to chop” and often consists of meat, potatoes and onions.
 Originally used as a way to utilize leftovers.
 We adapted this recipe for vegetarians by excluding the traditional meat and adding in extra spices and using sweet potatoes.

 This recipe is a brunch necessity and sure to please a crowd.
-The recipe is not only vegan, it is gluten-free, easy, budget-friendly, heart healthy, low sodium and nut free which makes it a winner for so many people with dietary restrictions.
-Did you know that our recipes are created and photographed by our Registered Dietitians to make them dietitian-approved for many medical conditions.
-We strive to make them easy, tasty and nutritious.
+The recipe is not only vegetarian, it is gluten-free, easy, budget-friendly, heart-healthy, low sodium, and nut-free which makes it a winner for so many people with dietary restrictions.
+If you’re interested, you can make this vegan by excluding the cheese and egg as toppings!
+Did you know that our recipes are created and photographed by our Registered Dietitians to make them dietitian-approved for many medical conditions?
+We strive to make them easy, tasty, and nutritious.

 If you are a fan of sweet potatoes, you can do a search on our recipe database for more sweet potato recipes.
 Here are some of our favorites:

 - 1 bell pepper red, diced